Nidhi Mahendra, Ph.D., CCC-SLP

 My primary research interest is in the cognitive and communicative changes that result from healthy aging, mild cognitive impairment (MCI), dementia and aphasia.
 My research aims to precisely document spared and impaired language and memory abilities in persons with MCI, dementia and aphasia.
 A related goal of this research is to better design clinical interventions that promote cognitive and communicative wellness and quality of life for older adults with neurologic disease or impairments.
 As a multilingual speech-language pathologist, I am passionate about diversity issues infuencing the delivery of speech-language pathology services and health care services at large.
 As an educator, I am committed to the high-impact practices of service learning and research participation for enhancing student learning outcomes.

 My research interests are in two broad areas:

 Topics of interest: Cognition and linguistic communication in healthy adults, adults with mild cognitive impairment (MCI), dementia and aphasia; use of everyday technology to deliver evidence-based interventions; novel approaches to assessment; palliiative care and quality of life in dementia.

-My research has been funded by California State University East Bay and externally by the Alzheimer's Association (www.alz.org) and the Masonic Homes of California (www.masonichome.org).
+My research has been funded by California State University East Bay and externally by the Alzheimer's Association (www.alz.org), the Masonic Homes of California (www.masonichome.org) and the Hartford Foundation.
 Current work focuses on:

 - Variables influencing episodic memory performance in healthy older adults and persons with dementia